Viperslugg/character_prediction/README.md

 # character_prediction
-This repo is designed to implement and optimize a basic transformer model to predicti the next character after encountering a sequence of previous characters.
+This repo is designed to implement and optimize a basic transformer model to predict the next character after encountering a sequence of previous characters.

 The work done here was inspired by [this repository](https://github.com/alexxthiery/char_transformer).
 Special thanks to [Alexandre Thiery](https://alexxthiery.github.io/) for answering my questions in [this assignment](https://alexxthiery.github.io/teaching/character_LLM/charllm.html).